huntdatacenter/docs/docs/do-science/troubleshooting/connection.md

 ### Phone without internet connection

-You will need to connect your phone to the internet to install Signal, Google authenticator and to receive your keys, either over wifi or roaming.
+You will need to connect your phone to the internet to install Signal, Google authenticator and to receive your keys, either over WiFi or roaming.

 ### Signal is unavailable for my phone